 To this day, nobody knows the whereabouts of one of Lucha Libre’s most coveted masks.
 The fateful evening launched the legendary rivalry between El Santo and Blue Demon.

 We hope this article spotlights an important, if not forgotten, luchador and illustrates how one match can forever change the course of wrestling history.

 Black Shadow and El Santo – A Rivalry Shrouded in Mystery and Controversy

-On November 7th, 1952, at Arena Coliseo in Mexico City, Mexico, a historic match took place between El Santo and Black Shadow.
+On November 7th, 1952, a historic match occurred between El Santo and Black Shadow at Arena Coliseo in Mexico City, Mexico.
 It was the peak of their mat war and a career turning point for both luchadors.